 I have always been disproportionately drawn to fiction, but this year non-fiction is really winning me over.
-I don’t know if it’s because lately, I’ve been giving more importance to personal experiences and the effort to tell those stories coherently so as to inspire others, but there’s something about essay collections that is really seducing me in the last six months.
-The books listed below are titles I’ve come across that have genuinely made me feel excited: I couldn’t wait to dive into these women’s thoughts, feelings and arguments.
+I don’t know if it’s because lately, I’ve been giving more importance to personal experiences and the effort to tell those stories coherently so as to inspire others, but there’s something about personal essay collections that is really seducing me in the last six months.
+The personal essay collections listed below are titles I’ve come across that have genuinely made me feel excited: I couldn’t wait to dive into these women’s thoughts, feelings and arguments.
 They all feel unique in some way and I recommend that you add them to your TBR as soon as you can.

 So Much I Want to Tell You: Letters to My Little Sister by Anna Akana